Battle of the Green Islands: Operation

 Under the command of Admiral William Halsey Jr., the invasion of the islands commenced on 15 February 1944, codenamed "Operation Squarepeg".
 Staging out of Vella Lavella and the Treasury Islands, Allied forces invaded several islands, including Nissan Island, and recaptured them from heavily outnumbered Japanese forces (estimated at around 120 to 150 strong).
 The main ground combat elements came from the three infantry battalions of the New Zealand 14th Brigade, of Major General Harold Barrowclough's 3rd New Zealand Division.
 The Japanese garrison consisted of 12 naval watchkeepers and about 80 army personnel from Hitoshi Imamura's Eighth Area Army, that had been landed by submarine in early February.
 This small force was reinforced further, reaching around 120.

 The infantry were transported aboard US Navy high-speed transport (APDs).
 These were escorted by a strong naval task force of destroyers, minesweepers and motor torpedo boats, under the command of Rear Admiral Theodore Wilkinson, while American LSTs landed the 3rd NZ Division Special Army Tank Squadron's Valentine tanks.
-Logistical support was provided by several US naval construction battalions (the 33rd, 37th and 93rd), as well as various other naval base and survey units.
+Logistical support was provided by several Seabee battalions (the 33rd, 37th and 93rd), as well as various other naval base and survey units.
 A US coastal artillery battalion was also landed to provide anti-aircraft defence, as were armoured, engineer, artillery, medical and other divisional logistic support units from the New Zealand 3rd Division.

-The fighting was brief, but sharp on land with heavier resistance in the air.
+The fighting was brief but sharp on land with heavier resistance in the air.
 Prior to the landing, as the assault force steamed towards the islands, a large group of Japanese aircraft were dispatched from Rabaul to attack the naval task force.
 The landing craft and transports escaped damage, but the cruiser St. Louis, which formed part of the southern covering force, was hit resulting in 23 killed and 28 wounded.
 Later, a group of dive bombers appeared over the landing craft as they were forming up to the west of the islands, but the Japanese aircraft were promptly dealt with by the escorting AirSols fighters from Cape Torokina, which quickly gained control of the air over Nissan Island.
 In all, the Japanese lost 12 aircraft.
-Apart from a near miss on LST-446, the landing proceeded quickly and smoothly, and after being crossloaded from the transports, the infantry were ferried ashore in LCIs and LCVPs, which proceeded to enter the lagoon to the south of Barahun Island, and disgorged their troops at several landing beaches around the Pokonian and Tangalan Plantations.
+Apart from a near miss on LST-446, the landing proceeded quickly and smoothly.
+After being crossloaded from the transports, the infantry were ferried ashore in LCIs and LCP(R)s, which proceeded to enter the lagoon to the south of Barahun Island.
+Troops disembarked at several landing beaches around the Pokonian and Tangalan Plantations.
 In total 5,800 personnel were landed on 15 February, of which over 4,200 were New Zealanders.